pfeerick/edgetx/EdgeTX-Installation-Guide.md

 _**Note 1: Before you update to EdgeTX, it is highly recommended that you backup your current firmware and SD card contents in case you need to roll back to your previous version for some reason.
 Additionally, you will need your MODEL and RADIO folders if you want to convert your existing models created in OpenTX to work with EdgeTX.**_

 1. Download and extract the EdgeTX SD card content for your radio type to your computer.
-The SD card contents can be found here: https://github.com/EdgeTX/edgetx-sdcard/releases (download this file: **edgetx-sdcard-2.4.0-rc1.zip** and unzip to get the individual radio Zip Files)
+The SD card contents can be found here: https://github.com/EdgeTX/edgetx-sdcard/releases

 > The list below shows which .zip file to use for different radio types: